c2defense/network-device-logs/README.md

 # Network Device Logging and Analytics
-A way to find the adversary in you network devices
+A way to find the adversary in your network devices

 ## Overview
 Network devices are end points too.
 That's why I mapped the MITRE ATT&CK Enterprise Tactics and Techniques to the network devices and their operating systems.
 I hope the MITRE ATT&CK team incorporates these changes in.
-Additionally, there are simple Sigma rules to aide in the detection.
+Additionally, there are simple Sigma rules to aide in detection.

 ## MITRE ATT&CK Model
 Out of the current 244 Enterprise ATT&CK Techniques, I believe that 64 of them can apply to Network Devices as endpoints to be exploited.
 They are listed in the MITRE folder, along with a JSON file of the Techniques from ATT&CK Navigator.